 Moving from the bedside to the keyboard

 I became interested in exploring this issue when spent some time in the hospital recently.
 Don’t worry, it was all for a happy event – I served as birth coach for my sister as she delivered her first baby.
 (Everyone is happy and healthy!)
-During my time in the hospital, I met quite a few nurses, and I was able to witness first-hand how they interact with technology.
+During my time in the hospital, I met quite a few nurses, and I witnessed first-hand how they interact with technology.

 A few things I noticed during my short stay in the hospital: